crossz/cross_web_gatsby/content/updates/promoting-npc-awareness-across-the-city-advancing-with-innovative-cancer-screening-solutions.md

 date: 2022-10-31T00:00:00+08:00
 title: Promoting NPC Awareness across the City
-detail: Joining Hands with Bowtie to Sponsor the Take2 Prophecy™ Test for Nasopharyngeal Cancer to the high-risk group
+detail: Joining Hands with Bowtie to Sponsor the Take2 Prophecy™ Test for Nasopharyngeal Cancer to the High-risk Group
 href: ''
 slug: bowtie-partnership